-This 10-day Cuban adventure is all about spectacular scenery, with lots of colourful history thrown in.
-Even better, the island’s friendly locals make it a fantastic place for gay travellers to discover.
+This 10-day Gay Cuban adventure is all about spectacular scenery, with lots of colourful history thrown in.
+Even better, the island’s friendly locals make it a fantastic place for LGBT travellers to discover.
 Wander through Havana's glittering colonial architecture, breathe in the immaculate air of Vinales.
 Throw in a few vintage cars, some fragrant cigars, a splash of salsa, and it all adds up to a sunny escape that’s muy caliente.
 To our American friends, please review the Cuba Info section of our Trip Notes on your right to learn more about legal travel to Cuba.

 DEPARTURES & PRICES: